-How did you make your staff feel today?
+How did you make your team members feel today?

 How people feel at work is a significant determinant of their motivation, energy and discretionary effort.
 And how people feel at work can be significantly affected by the impact their boss has on them in daily interactions.
 So thinking about those interactions –one-on-one catch-up sessions, team meetings, setting them up on project tasks etc – what sort of impact did you have?
 Did they leave that interaction with positive feelings described in the info-visual or did you inadvertently generate inverse feelings?